mtripg6666tdr/candyget/README.md

 ### candyget.defaultOptions

-You can override this to change the default options, which are used by candyget.
+You can override this to change the default options (except a `body` property), which are used by candyget.

 ### Shorthand functions